danieledapo/danieledapo.github.io/content/post/category-theory.md

   fmap _ Nothing = Nothing
 ```

-Functors are really common in programming and my intuition is that they
+Functors are really common in programming.
+My intuition is that they represent
-represent some sort of containers.
-For example, the Maybe type can be seen as a
+some sort of containers.
+For example, the Maybe type can be seen as a container
-container of an optional value and a list can be seen as a plain container of
+of an optional value and a list can be seen as a plain container of values.
-values.

 ## Monoid